samuelgoto/email-verification-protocol/README.md

 We think part of the reason the problem of email verification hasn’t been solved yet is because this proposal relies on changing the browser.

-## WebOTP (OTPs vs EVTs and IMAP)
+## What if we activated email clients, rather than email providers?

-One of the main forks on the road that we considered was whether to facilitate email providers providing an OTP or an EVT, for example, via:
+One of the main forks on the road that we considered was whether to facilitate email providers providing an OTP or an EVT, for example, via augmentin WebOTP / `autocomplete="one-time-code"`.

+For example:

 [https://github.com/samuelgoto/email-otp](https://github.com/samuelgoto/email-otp)